yostane/desktop-development/content/fr/docs/features/_index.md

 ---
 categories: ["Examples", "Placeholders"]
 tags: ["test", "docs"]
-title: "Fonctionnalités des applications de bureau"
+title: "Fonctionnalités notables"
-weight: 2
+weight: 3
 description: >
   What does your user need to know to try your project?
 ---